akullpp/aws-dynip-update/README.md

 # aws-dynip-update

-Update the IP of an inbound rule of a security group for EC2.
+Update the IP of an inbound rule in security groups.

 ## Requirements